viktormax3/SMG-Riiv-to-WBFS/README.md

 You need a backup of your original game, but if you don't have it you must buy it

+Features:

+	Autodetect game in the patch folder
+	Drag and Drop games
+	Multilingual
+	Auto verify needed free space
+	Mouse clicks to select options
+	Download supported mods from gdrive or dropbox (not configurable at this moment, "gdrive" dafault) Custom banner (currently just for Neo Mario Galaxy, not configurable at this moment, "YES" dafault) Riivolution Mempatch merged to main.dol full working

 XML patches applied correct to the follow games:

 	Neo Mario Galaxy